cr0cK/bouchon-samples/README.md

 # bouchon-samples

-A set of API made with Bouchon, useful for mocking and testing.
+A set of API made with [bouchon](https://github.com/cr0cK/bouchon), useful for mocks and tests.

 ## Installation